rawhex/hidiot.com/_docs/getting-started/building_a_hidiot.md

 Building a HIDIOT is easy.
 We designed it so that it's really hard to get wrong.
 Just take your time, and if you're stuck, ask our community on [Reddit](https://www.reddit.com/r/hidiot/).

+> This project involves soldering.
+Children should always be supervised when soldering, especially when they've never tried before.
+Parents should try this first, then give children the opportunity to try out soldering different parts under adult supervision. **Never** let children near hot soldering irons unsupervised.

+### What You Will Learn

+* How to build a HIDIOT
+* What each part does
+* Why each part is there
+* Soldering skills
+* How to test a PCB

 ### What You Will Need

 * Your HIDIOT parts kit